 What is a grid approval?

-When an existing solar system system is altered/changed or when a solar battery is added, the network company that maintains the electricity poles and wires in your local area needs to know.
+When a solar system is installed, an existing solar system system is altered/changed or when a solar battery is added, the network company that maintains the electricity poles and wires in your local area needs to know.

 This is because it may affect the safety or performance of the local electricity grid.
 This application is called something different in different states but it’s a routine process that takes up to two weeks.